codophilic/Learn-Java/Java-I.md

 Reset value to 1
 ```

 - Thus we can see when we use reference variable of child class, the method `reset` inside the **CompleteCalculator** got executed.
 Whenever a method is called using child class reference variable , the method is searched first into child class if not found then java reaches out parent class.
-This how we can also peform **Method Overriding**
+This how we can also perform **Method Overriding**

 ### Method Overriding